 Anderson Cove Campground is a popular facility located 10 miles east of Ogden, Utah, on the banks of Pineview Reservoir in scenic Ogden Valley.
-Visitors enjoy boating, fishing and swimming.
+Visitors enjoy boating, fishing, swimming, and pineview resevoir camping.

 Campers come to Anderson Cove for picnicking, fishing, swimming and boating.
 Pineview Reservoir offers excellent water skiing opportunities.
 Kayaking and canoeing are popular on the reservoir's quieter coves.